michalsn/codeigniter-queue/docs/running-queues.md

 ### Running many instances of the same queue

 As mentioned above, sometimes we may want to have multiple instances of the same command running at the same time.
-The queue is safe to use in that scenario with all databases if you keep the `skipLocked` to `true` in the config file.
-Only for SQLite3 driver this setting is not relevant.
+The queue is safe to use in that scenario with all databases as long as you keep the `skipLocked` to `true` in the config file.
+Only for SQLite3 driver, this setting is not relevant as it provides atomicity without the need for explicit concurrency control.

+The PHPRedis and Predis drivers are also safe to use with multiple instances of the same command.

 ### Handling long-running process

-If we decide to run the long process e.g. with the command:
+If we decide to run the long process, e.g., with the command:

     php spark queue:work emails -wait 10